prasanna-bala/SharemeGr2/readme.md

 # Is the application available in Internet?

-yes t.
+    -yes t.
 It will be deployed on  https://sharemegr-prasanna.netlify.app/ .

 ## Following frameworks, libraries, technologies and tools were used:
     - React (frontend)